 Prepare to venture into the Instagrammable Blue City.
 Our accommodations during this leg are very simple but conveniently located within the UNESCO World Heritage city.
 If you can swing it, the hammam is a nice perk.

 Our third hotel exudes elegance and lives up to its 5-star rating.
 It is an ambient space that radiates modern Morocco.
-Be sure to indulge in the terrace bar and lounge.
+Be sure to indulge in the rooftop pool and luxurious spa services.

 For the majority of our time in the sensational Sahara we’ll indulge in these low-key lodgings.
 The best aspect of this hotel will be the refreshing pool providing a welcome relief from the sweltering Saharan heat.